 · Thinning of bones

 Common types of Muscular Dystrophy

-National Institute of Child Health and Human Development, NICHD, estimates that there are over 30 types of muscular dystrophy.
-Below are the most common types:
+According to the National Institute of Child Health and Human Development, NICHD, there are over 30 types of Muscular Dystrophy.

 6 Most Common Types of MD

 • Myotonic Dystrophy (DM)